Patrick Vallance: Early life and education

-In 1978, he gained admission to study medicine at St George's, University of London, where he was taught by Joe Collier, professor of medicines policy, and from where he received a Bachelor of Science degree in 1981 followed by a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1984.
-In addition to Collier, he has been inspired by physician Tom Pilkington and former regius professor of physic at Cambridge, Sir Keith Peters.
+Vallance studied medicine at St George's, University of London, from 1978, where he was taught by Joe Collier, professor of Medicines Policy, and from which he received a Bachelor of Science degree in 1981 followed by a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree in 1984.
+In addition to Collier, he has been inspired by physician Tom Pilkington and former Regius Professor of Physic at Cambridge Sir Keith Peters.

 Career and research

 Prior to taking up senior positions with the pharmaceutical company GlaxoSmithKline (GSK) and later in the UK Government, Vallance spent several years in medical research.

 St George's Hospital

-From 1986 to 1995 he taught at St George's Hospital Medical School, where his research concentrated on vascular biology and endothelial cell physiology.
+From 1986 to 1995 Vallance taught at St George's Hospital Medical School, where his research concentrated on vascular biology and endothelial cell physiology.
 Prior to the discovery of the involvement of nitric oxide, it was believed that high blood pressure was usually a result of constrictor activity in blood vessels.
 Vallance performed studies which demonstrated the link between nitric oxide and blood pressure.

-In 1987, with Joe Collier, he set out to investigate whether human blood vessels demonstrated endothelium-dependent relaxation, a term coined in 1980 by Robert F. Furchgott and John V. Zawadzki after discovering that a large blood vessel would not relax when its single-layered inner most lining was removed.
+In 1987, with Joe Collier, he set out to investigate whether human blood vessels demonstrated endothelium-dependent relaxation, a term coined in 1980 by Robert F. Furchgott and John V. Zawadzki after discovering that a large blood vessel would not relax when its single-layered innermost lining was removed.
 Furchgott and Zawadzki subsequently showed that the occurrence was mediated by what they called endothelium-derived relaxing factor, later found to be nitric oxide, and it was shortly shown to occur in a variety of animals.
 Using veins from the back of a human hand, Vallance and Collier reproduced Furchgott and Zawadzki's findings.
 Subsequently, their team showed that the human arterial vasculature is actively dilated by a continuous release of nitric oxide.
 In 1991, Vallance and Salvador Moncada published a paper on the role of nitric oxide in cirrhosis, proposing an association between the changes in blood flow in cirrhosis and the vasoactive properties of nitric oxide.
 The following year they reported that the plasma concentrations of asymmetric dimethylarginine (ADMA) were elevated in people who were uraemic.